Daniel Olivas

-Daniel Anthony Olivas (born April 8, 1959, in Los Angeles, California) is an American author and attorney.
+Daniel Anthony Olivas is an American author and attorney.

 Biography

 Daniel Olivas was raised near downtown Los Angeles, the middle of five children and the grandson of Mexican immigrants.
 He attended St. Thomas the Apostle grammar school, and then Loyola High School.
 Olivas received his BA in English literature from Stanford University and Juris Doctor degree from the University of California, Los Angeles.

 Olivas met fellow law student, Susan Formaker at UCLA and they married in 1986.
 They have one son.

 Olivas has practiced law with the California Department of Justice as a deputy and supervising deputy attorney general, and as a senior assistant attorney general, since 1990.
 Prior to 1990, he was in private practice with the now-defunct Heller Ehrman LLP.

 Writing

 Before becoming a fiction writer, Olivas authored legal articles, essays and book reviews for the Los Angeles Daily Journal.
 He started writing fiction in 1998 with the publication of his first short story in the literary journal, RiversEdge published by the University of Texas-Pan American.

 His first book was a novella, The Courtship of María Rivera Peña, which was published by a small and now-defunct Pennsylvania-based press, Silver Lake Publishing in 2000 and is now out of print.
 The novella is loosely based on Olivas's paternal grandparents' migration from Mexico to Los Angeles in the 1920s.

 Three short-story collections followed in quick succession, each published by Bilingual Press, a publisher affiliated with Arizona State University.
 They are Assumption and Other Stories (2003), Devil Talk: Stories (2004) and Anywhere But L.A.: Stories (2009).

 In September 2017, Olivas published another collection, The King of Lighting Fixtures (University of Arizona Press).